Lime365/wow-fishbot/README.md

 7. Change the variable ´bobber_img´ to the file name (E.g "terokkar.png")
 8. Start the script
 9. Monitor for a bit, if it works then congratz.
 Sit back and relax :)
-10. If it doesn't yield you any fish, check below:
+10. If it doesn't yield you any fish, first read over the *Game* and *Debugging* section of **Script config** to get an idea of what you need to change.
+Then check symptom below

-Problem: It's re-casting to much
+- **Problem**: It's re-casting to much
-Solution: Tweak the ´match_threshold´ variable
+   - **Solution**: Tweak the ´match_threshold´ variable

-Problem: It doesn't respond when a fish is on the hook
+- **Problem**: It doesn't respond when a fish is on the hook
-Solution: This can depend on 2 things.
+   - **Solution**: This can depend on 2 things.
 Either it think it found the bobber while it didn't, and is watching the wrong spot, or the ´diff_threshold´ is to high.
 To determine which, turn on ´show_match_img´ and see if it draws a rectangle around the bobber.
 If it does, the threshold is to high.
 If it draws the rectangle on the wrong spot (i.e not around the bobber), the ´match_threshold´ is too low.

 ## Using a mask
 With a mask you don't have to take a new screenshot whenever you change to a new spot.
 It kind of worked but the success rate was much lower.
 But leaving it here in case someone wants to tinker with it.
 To use a mask set ´bobber_mask´ to the name of the mask file.
 Read more on template masks here:  https://gregorkovalcik.github.io/opencv_contrib/tutorial_template_matching.html